mooxphp/moox/packages/builder/README.md

 1. **Entity Creation**

 -   User creates entity via command or UI
 -   EntityCreator sets up database records
 -   Blocks are configured based on preset or user input
 -   Build context (app/package/preview) is determined

 2. **Build Process**

 -   BuildManager initiates build process
 -   EntityGenerator coordinates file generation
 -   Each block contributes its code parts
 -   Files are generated from templates
 -   BuildRecorder persists the build state

 3. **Preview & Testing**

 -   PreviewManager creates temporary build
+-   Preview builds can exist alongside production builds
 -   Tables are created directly (no migrations)
 -   Resource is available at /builder endpoint
 -   Changes can be tested in isolation

-4. **Final Deployment**
+4. **Production Deployment**

 -   Entity can be built in app or package context
+-   Only one production context (app/package) active at a time
 -   Migration files are generated
 -   All required files are placed in correct locations
-    - Previous builds are deactivated
+-   Previous builds in same context are deactivated

-### Data Flow

-1. **Configuration Layer**

-    - Blocks define available fields/features
-    - Presets combine blocks into templates
-    - Config files control behavior

-2. **Service Layer**

-    - Services coordinate operations
-    - Each service has single responsibility
-    - ContextAwareService provides context management

-3. **Storage Layer**

-    - Entity configuration in database
-    - Block settings in separate table
-    - Build history and files tracked

-4. **File Layer**
-    - Templates define file structure
-    - Generators create actual files
-    - FileManager handles operations

 ### State Management

 1. **Build States**

-    - Active: Current production build
-    - Preview: Temporary test build
+-   Each context can have one active build
+-   Preview builds can coexist with production builds
-    - Inactive: Previous builds
+-   Previous builds are preserved but inactive
+-   Build history tracked per context

-2. **Context Management**
+2. **Context Types**

-    - App: Direct application integration
+-   `App`: Direct application integration
-    - Package: Standalone package generation
+-   `Package`: Standalone package generation
-    - Preview: Temporary testing environment
+-   `Preview`: Temporary testing environment
+-   Custom contexts can be added

 3. **Version Control**

-    - Each build is versioned
+-   Each build is versioned within its context
-    - Files are tracked
+-   Files are tracked per build
-    - States are preserved
+-   States are preserved for rollback
+-   Context-specific build history

 ## Database Structure

 ### builder_entities

 -   Core entity configuration
 -   Package association
+-   No context tracking (moved to builds)

+### builder_entity_builds

-    - Build context tracking
+-   Build state management per context
+-   One active build per context
+-   Generated files tracking
-    - Preset information
+-   Version control
+-   Context and state tracking

 ### builder_entity_blocks

 -   Block configurations
 -   Entity associations
 -   Options and ordering

-### builder_entity_builds

-    - Build state management
-    - Generated files tracking
-    - Version control
+-   Shared across contexts

 ### builder_packages

 -   Work-in-progress package configuration

 ### builder_package_versions

 -   Version control for packages, also w-i-p

 ## Usage